Advanced Tutorial & Interface

 The Filter field allows the users to search through the processors’ names or descriptions if the “Include description text” checkbox is enabled.

 We can now provide a name for our Processor.
 For this exercise, we’ll use “Base64 Encoder”:

 Once finished, click “Add.”
 You should now see the Processor listed in the table:

 Most Processors require some configuration, but this particular one does not.
 Depending on your eiConsole version, you may have an “Execute Processor” option available, which allows you to specify if the Processor actually runs or not.
 Leave this option checked.

 Our Route is now configured.
 Switch to the Testing Mode and click the Execute Test:

 Viewing the Output of any stage

-You can view the output of any particular stage by selecting it first from one of the main Stages in the main eiConsole table (“Listener”, “Source Transform”, etc), then selecting the sub-stage, and then clicking the “View Stage Output” button.
+You can view the output of any particular stage by selecting it first from one of the main Stages in the main eiConsole table (“Listener”, “Source Transform”, etc.), then selecting the sub-stage, and then clicking the “View Stage Output” button.
 In our case, we have a “Listener” and the “Processor” under the “Listener” main stage.
-The contents of the stage will vary based on what you’ve provided for your input directory, but here is the output of the Listener stage from using a simple XML sample:
+Of course, the contents of the stage will vary based on what you’ve provided for your input directory, but here is the output of the Listener stage from using a simple XML sample: